tony-waters/tony-waters.github.io/_posts/2026-04-07-rest1-modelling-aggregates-in-spring-boot-jpa-2.md

 - invariants are inconsistently enforced
 - the model reflects the database, not the domain

-This article shows how to move from CRUD-style design to **aggregate-based modelling**.

-I will use a [demo Spring REST system I have created]() as an example.
-It represents a **first iteration** of a Spring REST service for Customer help-desk Tickets.
+This article shows how to move from CRUD-style design to **aggregate-based modelling** using a [demo Spring REST system I have created]() as an example.
+The application represents a **first iteration** of a Spring REST service for Customer help-desk Tickets.

 Here I concentrate on the [application Domain]() as this is where the aggregate logic is mostly located.